-Fawaz Alassery, Student, IEEE, Walid K. M. Ahmed, Senior, IEEE, Mohsen Sarraf, Senior, IEEE and Victor Lawrence, Fellow, IEEE
+Fawaz Alassery, Walid K. M. Ahmed, Mohsen Sarraf and Victor Lawrence

-Abstract- Recently a lot of research effort has been focused on Wireless Sensor Networks (WSNs) due to its various applications.
+Abstract- Recently a lot of research effort has been focused on Wireless Sensor Networks (WSNs) due to their various applications.
 Over the last few years, several techniques have been proposed for investigating the power consumption which represents one of the most challenges and main concerns in designing WSNs.
 Power consumption of nodes in WSNs has a great effect on the lifetime of network nodes which are difficult to replace or recharge.
 In this context, this paper represents a receiver approach for alleviating power consumption of WSNs.
-Unlike other power consumption techniques, instead of decoding every received signal at the receiver which consume too much power our approach studies the histograms of sensors' transmitted signals to detect collisions, so the receiver can determine when the transmitted signals can be decoded without wasting precious power decoding transmitted signals suffering from collisions .Based on a set of algorithm metrics, thresholds and scenarios, our approach shows reduction in power consumption.
+Unlike other power consumption techniques, instead of decoding every received signal at the receiver which consume too much power our approach studies the histograms of the transmitted signals from sensors in order to detect collisions, so the receiver can determine when the transmitted signals can be decoded without wasting precious power decoding transmitted signals suffering from collisions.
+Based on a set of algorithm metrics, thresholds and scenarios, our approach shows reduction in power consumption.
 We use MATLAB to show our power consumption performance gains.

-Index Terms-WSN, Power Consumption Techniques, WSN Protocols, Packets Collision
+Index Terms-WSN, Power Consumption Techniques, WSN Protocols, Packets Collision.